 FLUOXETINE HYDROCHLORIDE (fluoxetine hcl) by Lavipharm is unknown, it is presumed to be linked to its inhibition of cns neuronal uptake of serotonin.
-Approved for depression.
 First approved in 2011.

-Fluoxetine HCl is an oral tablet formulation of fluoxetine, a selective serotonin reuptake inhibitor (SSRI) approved in 2011 for the treatment of depression.
-The drug works by inhibiting CNS neuronal uptake of serotonin, though its precise mechanism remains incompletely understood.
-It is a small-molecule therapeutic indicated as a standard antidepressant for major depressive disorder.
+Fluoxetine HCl is an oral tablet formulation of fluoxetine, a selective serotonin reuptake inhibitor (SSRI) approved in 2011 by NDA.
+It is presumed to work by inhibiting CNS neuronal uptake of serotonin, though the exact mechanism remains not fully elucidated.
+Fluoxetine treats depression and related psychiatric conditions in adult and pediatric patients.

 unknown, it is presumed to be linked to its inhibition of CNS neuronal uptake of serotonin.